terintealexandrin18/p1ebike/README.md

 - Elements testing on the page:

+(All the below has been tested on the page, and all run and respond properly.)
   - Header

     - Checked when clicking on the header will take you to the main page.